open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspecvolumesindexephemeralvolumeclaimtemplatespec">spec</a></b></td>
         <td>object</td>
         <td>
-          The specification for the PersistentVolumeClaim.<br/>
+          The specification for the PersistentVolumeClaim.
+The entire content is copied unchanged into the PVC that gets created from this template.<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecvolumesindexephemeralvolumeclaimtemplatemetadata">metadata</a></b></td>
         <td>object</td>
         <td>
-          May contain labels and annotations that will be copied into the PVC when creating it.<br/>
+          May contain labels and annotations that will be copied into the PVC when creating it.
+No other fields are allowed and will be rejected during validation.<br/>
         </td>
         <td>false</td>
       </tr></tbody>